dotnet/AspNetDocs/aspnet/web-forms/overview/ajax-control-toolkit/modalpopup/using-modalpopup-with-a-repeater-control-vb.md

 uid: web-forms/overview/ajax-control-toolkit/modalpopup/using-modalpopup-with-a-repeater-control-vb
 title: "Using ModalPopup with a Repeater Control (VB) | Microsoft Docs"
 author: wenz
 description: "The ModalPopup control in the AJAX Control Toolkit offers a simple way to create a modal popup using client-side means.
-It is also possible to use this contr..." ms.author: riande ms.date: 06/02/2008 ms.assetid: 0c8e74f1-b3ba-4ca9-a1c5-f5c4831a359a
+It is also possible to use this contr...
+(VB)" ms.author: riande ms.date: 06/02/2008 ms.assetid: 0c8e74f1-b3ba-4ca9-a1c5-f5c4831a359a